-Our Terms & Conditions
+Booking Terms & Conditions

+Cancellations: Cancellations must be advised in writing.
+Most initial and second deposits are non-refundable.
+If you cancel after final payment is made, Cruise Traveller will retain 20% of the total cruise package fare in addition to any cancellation fees imposed by the cruise line or other suppliers involved in your cruise tour package.
+Cruise Traveller cancellation conditions may supersede supplier cancellation conditions.
+Should the supplier cancel a service, the initial and second deposits may not be refundable.
+(Refer Travel Insurance.)
 Disclaimer regarding suppliers: Cruise Traveller acts as a booking agent and as such is not responsible for the provision of the services or arrangements provided by the end supplier.
-Cruise Traveller will not be held liable in any way for any acts, errors, omissions, representations, non-delivery of service, warranties or negligence by any supplier.
+Cruise Traveller will not be held liable for any acts, errors, omissions, representations, non-delivery of service, warranties or negligence by any supplier.
 In the event an issue arises, we will assist by initiating contact between concerned parties.

 Frequent Flyer Memberships: We take no responsibility for missing points or ability to redeem points.
 Keep all tickets and boarding passes to follow up with the airline on return.

 Passport Information: A valid passport is required to travel internationally and on most Australian cruises.
 A copy of your passport is required by Cruise Traveller.
 Most countries require at least six month’s validity from the date of your return to Australia.
 Some countries also require a minimum of two blank pages in your passport.
 If your passport details change at any time, it is your responsibility to advise your Cruise Specialist so the suppliers can be updated.
 If the change relates to your name, some suppliers will charge additional fees to amend your booking.

-Traveller Responsibilities: To avoid amendment fees and/or delays in receiving documentation travellers are required to:- supply correct names as per passport; correct titles; supply copy of current passport; notify contact detail changes, advise required bedding configuration; advise dietary requirements; advise flight details if booking own; advise departure date from Australia; advise details of other passengers travelling with; complete and return all booking and medical forms by due dates; make payments by due dates.
+Traveller Responsibilities: To avoid amendment fees and/or delays in receiving documentation guests are required to:- supply correct names as per passport; correct titles; supply copy of current passport; notify contact detail changes, advise required bedding configuration; advise dietary requirements; advise flight details if booking own; advise departure date from Australia; advise details of other passengers travelling with; complete and return all booking and medical forms by due dates; make payments by due dates.